open-telemetry/oteps/text/0066-separate-context-propagation.md

 Distributed tracing is one example of a cross-cutting concern.
 Tracing code is interleaved with regular code, and ties together independent code modules which would otherwise remain encapsulated.
-Tracing is also distributed, and requires non-local, transaction-level context propagation in order to execute correctly.
+Tracing is also distributed, and requires transaction-level context propagation in order to execute correctly.

 The various observability APIs are not described here directly.
 However, in this new design, all observability APIs would be modified to make use of the generalized